 Bladder Development – The bladder tends to lose the capacity to grow or be strong enough because of the involuntarily emptying at night.
 Also, the pelvic floor muscle of the bladder tends to weaken because it’s not being utilized to stop the flow of urine.
 Therefore, improvement is needed to enable the bladder to hold urine in it all night long.
 We have developed exercises targeted to produce this result.

 Additional Symptoms – We also address any daytime challenges such as urgent needs and frequent needs to use the bathroom, and any leaking or accidents.
 This includes encopresis (bowel challenges).

 Please know this: You are not doing ANYTHING alone!
 No guesswork; no hoping you’ll get it right.
 Treatment is carried out effectively by phone.
 Communication is the key component to the outcome you’ve called on us to produce.
 We are the experts, and we are your partner.
 Together we permanently bring about an end to bed wetting and the stress it creates.

-This shows the differences in the normal sleep patterns and those of a bedwetter.
+This shows the differences between the normal sleep pattern and that of a bedwetter.
 This study forms the basis of our bedwetting treatment approach.

 Note: Due to the complexities and variations of an individual’s needs, a First Step Consultation is required before we consider treatment.
 Please call 800-379-2331.